 - Chesapeake Energy is likely to file for Chapter 11 bankruptcy protection in the coming weeks.
 CEO Robert Douglas Lawler made $22.7 million in 2018.
 In 2019, his company reported negative free cash flows over $476 million.
 Over the past five years, Chesapeake’s share price declined by 97%.

 - Pioneer Natural Resources CEO Scott Sheffield, a frequent guest of cable news networks, took home $13 million last year, a 140% increase over 2014.
 During that same period, Pioneer’s share price declined 14%.

 Severance packages and retention bonuses protect CEOs through financial distress

 Shale oil companies face an elevated risk of bankruptcy in the coming years; sales and mergers could also be on the horizon given depressed oil prices and pre-existing financial woes.
 In fact, a recent report from the Kansas City Fed found that 40 percent of oil and gas companies surveyed could face serious liquidity problems in the next year.
 These developments could ultimately trigger change of control payments or retention bonuses for top executives.

-In the event of a merger, sale, liquidation, or reorganization, CEOs can be awarded a Change of Control severance package.
-For the companies in our set, the average board approved COC package is $21 million.
+In the event of a merger, sale, liquidation, or reorganization, CEOs can be awarded a Change in Control severance package.
+For the companies in our set, the average board approved CIC package is $21 million.